-44.1 50 minutes before the scheduled start of the formation lap the pit exit will be opened and all cars, including any that are required to start the race from the pit lane, will be permitted to leave the pit lane to cover a reconnaissance lap.
+40 minutes before the scheduled start of the formation lap the pit exit will be opened and all cars, including any that are required to start the race from the pit lane, will be permitted to leave the pit lane to cover a reconnaissance lap.
 Should any driver wish to cover more than one reconnaissance lap, this must be done by driving down the pit lane at greatly reduced speed between each of the laps.
 If a driver stops in his pit between reconnaissance laps the car may only re-join the track by being driven from the driver's garage and not from his pit stop position.

-At the end of these laps all cars starting the race from the grid should stop on the grid in starting order with their engines stopped.
+At the end of these laps all cars starting the race from the grid should stop on the grid in starting order with their engines stopped and all cars required to start the race from the pit lane must enter the pit lane.